 • order of a competent authority;

-In the event of suspension or termination, certain Content of the User may continue to be visible (in particular where it has been incorporated into community activity, where it is necessary for the technical operation of the Portal, where it is necessary for the protection of the rights of third parties, or where retention is required by law).
-The author of a soft-deleted post may, in particular, be displayed as “Deleted User”.
+On suspension or termination, certain Content of the User may remain visible (in particular where it has been incorporated into the Community Activity Feed, where necessary for the technical operation of the Portal, where necessary for the protection of third-party rights, or where retention is required by law).
+The author of a soft-deleted post may be displayed as “Deleted User”.

 XIX.
 Warranties and Limitation of Liability